 Dr. Chetty started her lab at Stanford University after completing her post-doctoral work in Stem Cell and Regenerative Biology at Harvard University in Douglas Melton’s laboratory.
 She received her Ph.D. in neuroscience and B.A. in molecular and cell biology from the University of California, Berkeley.
 Her lab seeks to utilize human pluripotent stem cells to treat and model neuropsychiatric disorders.

-Thomas joined the Chetty lab in May 2017 after completing his PhD in the department of Regenerative Medicine at Virginia Tech.
-He is broadly interested in using stem cell biology to model and understand neuropsychiatric disorders.
-His current work focuses on investigating the neural mechanisms underlying psychiatric disorders using human induced pluripotent stem cells.
+Liang Ma joined the Chetty lab in December 2017 after completing his PhD in Human Genetics at the Kunming Institute of Zoology, University of Chinese Academy of Sciences, and postdoctoral fellowships at Johns Hopkins University and UTHealth.
+He is broadly interested in understanding the mechanisms underlying neuropsychiatric disorders using genome-wide sequencing data sets.
+His current work focuses on identifying genetic variants in psychiatric disorders using human induced pluripotent stem cell models and brain tissue.

 Cyndhavi joined the Chetty lab in January 2016 after working as a research assistant in Ravindra Majeti’s laboratory at Stanford University for 6 years.
 She completed her M.S. in molecular biology from the University of Southern California in Los Angeles and her B.Tech in Biotechnology from Anna University in India.
 She is currently investigating the epigenetic mechanisms controlling human pluripotent stem cell differentiation.